Cloudflipper/street_map/README.md

 - Background map generation for data visualization
 - Simulation environments for robotics or autonomous systems

-See SHANGHAI_RAW.png as an example.
+See SHANGHAI.png as an example.
+The picture without blackline can serve as an example.
 ---

 ## 🧩 Features